pilwon/node-udoo/README.md

 ## TODOs

-Here is a list of ports need to be supported.
+Here is a list of various ports need to be supported.
 Please contribute to the `node-udoo` project by sending [Pull Requests](https://help.github.com/articles/using-pull-requests).

 1. ~~GPIO (all 51 shared GPIO pins described in the [UDOO Pinout Diagram](https://raw.github.com/pilwon/node-udoo/master/resource/pinout-diagram.pdf))~~
 2. PWM